comp0160/comp0160.github.io/coursework.md

 For example, if you are designing a photo editing app you could use MidJourney or DALL-E to generate the image being edited, but not to sketch the user interface of the app.

-If you are still unclear whether your intended use of GenAI is permitted, [ask](mailto:m.caldwell@ucl.ac.uk?subject=COMP0160 Coursework).
+If you are still unclear whether your intended use of GenAI is permitted, <a href="mailto:m.caldwell@ucl.ac.uk?subject=COMP0160 Coursework">ask</a>.

 **IMPORTANT: You must provide a statement in your report explicitly documenting all uses of GenAI, specifying the systems and/or models used and what they were used for.
 This statement counts towards your page and word limits.
 It is not worth any marks in itself.**

+[^note]: While grammar and style assistance is *permitted*, we strongly
+    encourage you *not* to use AI for this.
+It almost certainly won't be to your benefit.
+If you insist on doing it anyway, prompt carefully, edit carefully, and **check the word count afterwards**.
+ChatGPT is insufferably verbose and will never use one word when twenty will do.

 ## <a name="marking"></a>Marking Criteria